ml6team/fondant/examples/pipelines/controlnet-interior-design/README.md

 3. **Download Images**: This component downloads the actual images based on the URLs retrieved by the previous component.
 It takes in the URLs as input and returns the actual images, along with some metadata (like their height and width).

 4. **Add Captions**: This component captions all images using [BLIP](https://huggingface.co/docs/transformers/model_doc/blip).
 This model takes in the image and generates a caption that describes the content of the image.
-The output of this component is a list of images with their corresponding captions.
+This component takes in a Hugging Face model ID, so it can use any [Hugging Face Hub model](https://huggingface.co/models).

 5. **Add Segmentation Maps**: This component segments the images using the [UPerNet](https://huggingface.co/docs/transformers/model_doc/upernet) model.
 Each segmentation map contains segments of 150 possible categories listed [here](https://huggingface.co/openmmlab/upernet-convnext-small/blob/main/config.json#L110).